elimgoodman/elimgoodman.github.io/mesh/full-walkthrough.md

 ---
 layout: page
-title: Mesh - Full Walkthrough
+title: Mesh - Crash Course
 ---
 {% include JB/setup %}

 #Startin' Real Basic: Hello World

-As our very first task, let's start with the basics: printing "Hello world" to the screen.
+As our very first task, let's start with the tried and true: printing "Hello world" to the screen.
 Note that we're gonna be doing things the hard way at first, to give you a better idea of how Mesh works.

 ###Let's Make, like, just one function

 When we open Mesh, we're shown a new, blank project:

 ![image](http://elimgoodman.com/assets/mocks/output/blank_project.gif)